coryjett/Rancher-to-Solo/README.md

 }
 ```

-Run the following command to label/annotate all Rancher deployed Istio resources in the `istio-system` namespace.
+Run the following command to label/annotate all Rancher deployed Istio Custom Resource Definitions (CRDs) in the `istio-system` namespace as Helm managed.
 This requires the [Kubectl-grep](https://github.com/howardjohn/kubectl-grep) `kubectl` plugin.
 You can confirm this plugin is available by running `kubectl plugin list` and noting if `kubectl-grep` is available.
-This will allow us to manage these resources with the [istio-base](https://github.com/istio/istio/tree/master/manifests/charts/base) helm chart.
+This will allow us to manage these resources with the [istio-base](https://github.com/istio/istio/tree/master/manifests/charts/base) Helm chart.

 `helm-install-takeover istio-base istio-system istio/base`